erolcum/OOP-notes/README.md

 **Program-2 :** Hiding base method and calling base method<br>
 **Program-3 :** Directing	method	calls with **virtual** and **override**.
 It is an example of Polymorphism<br>
 **Program-4 :** **abstract** class<br>

+# Abstract class VS Interface

+1. Abstact class contains both **Declaration & Definition** for methods.
+Interface contains only **Declaration**.
+Interface is a contract.
+2.